DaliaArchive/BackEndChallenge_001/README.md

 #### Working example - on Heroku
 http://robots-daycare.herokuapp.com/robots
 important!
-The first request may take a few seconds because Heroku may have sent it to sleep and if you get forbidden, it's something with Heroku and the headers - probably the referrer, just copy and paste the link to the browser manually.
+The first request may take a few seconds because Heroku may have sent it to sleep.
 #### Setup

 ###### locally: